API References

 ) -> DataStructures.DefaultDict{SubString{String}, DataStructures.Accumulator{String, Int64}, DataStructures.Accumulator{SubString{String}, Int64}}

-counter is used to make conditional distribution, which is used by score functions to calculate conditional frequency distribution
+Create a conditional distribution counter, which is used by score functions to calculate conditional frequency distributions.

 dtm(d::DocumentTermMatrix)

-dtm(d::DocumentTermMatrix, density::Symbol)Creates a simple sparse matrix of DocumentTermMatrix object.
+dtm(d::DocumentTermMatrix, density::Symbol)Create a sparse matrix from a DocumentTermMatrix object.

 Examples